ooni/spec/backends/th-007-nwcth.md

 where:

-- `failure` is `null` on success or a OONI failure otherwise (see the `df-007-errors.md` document for more information);
+- `failure` is `null` on success and a OONI failure otherwise (see the `df-007-errors.md` document for more information);

-- `addrs` a possibly-empty list of IP addresses returned by the DNS lookup.
+- `addrs` is a possibly-empty list of IP addresses returned by the DNS lookup.

 #### EndpointMeasurement